adept/hledger-sankey/README.md

 Run `python3 sankey.py example.journal`, and this should open the page with interactive graphs in your browser.

 # Try it
-Repository contains `sankey.csv` generated out of slighly edited `Cody.journal` from hledger examples.
+Repository contains `example.journal` generated out of slighly edited `Cody.journal` from hledger examples.

 # Assumptions
 This is a proof of concept, and it is a bit rough round the edges.